kristjanari/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+When setting up the system a user should be aware of it's limitations.
+It is not apparent what the limitations are and the user should be notified beforehand.
+Otherwise, a user might e.g. try to use the system to try to count blank pieces of paper on a white background, an environment in which the device does not perform well.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+A miss classification is a serious error in this environment.
+A package that is not containing all the desired parts would be classified as ready and might be shipped out to a customer or other division.
+This should be avoided by all means.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+By fixing the camera’s position and orientation, we could further avoid misclassification by getting the ideal camera angle every time and avoiding motion of the camera.
+There could be additional checks as well to increase accuracy, perhaps a scale under the box to weigh the box and all the items to ensure they match the shipped box specifications.
+On the conveyor belt leading into the box, we could have a button pressed everytime something moves off the conveyor and into the box to count how many items are in the box.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+We thought it would be helpful if we could optimize the system to count how many items were in the box.
+This way, once a correct number of items had been reached, we knew the box would be ready to be shipped, for example.
+Moreover, if we could identify what the items placed in the box were, then we could have a specific idea of if the correct objects were in each shipped box.

 ### Part D
 ### Characterize your own Observant system